bbauska/meta-react-basics/README.md

 export default App;
 ```

-Then, you added a new function to the App component, and named that
+<p>Then, you added a new function to the App component, and named that
 function <b>Heading ()</b>.
 You placed it at the very top of the <b>App.js</b>
-file.
+file.</p>

 ```
 function Heading() {